tdpetrou/pandas_cub/README.md

 found in the pandas_cub directory.
 Each section of the tutorial is numbered below.
 Once you finish a section, you will test your code by running pytest.

 A completed version of the project can be found in the pandas_cub_final directory.
-You can check your work with that file once you have completed each step.
-Take note that there might be more code.

 ### 1. Dictionary of NumPy arrays